mateuszniechwiej/Climbing-Buddy/TESTING.md

     - edit and delete event functionality for admin :heavy_check_mark:

-    - add climb for registed user :heavy_check_mark:
+    - add climb for registered user :heavy_check_mark:

     - delete your own climb(and any climb for admin user) :heavy_check_mark: